Convert and Assign Leads

 - Select a field, operator, and value.
 To assign all entertainment industry leads to Dan, select the field Lead: Industry, the operator equals, and the value Entertainment.

 - Use the lookup icon to find the user to which to assign the lead.
 If you haven’t created any other users in your Salesforce organization, you can’t select a user.

 - Click Save.

 When you qualify a lead, you can convert the lead record into an opportunity.
-You’ll then work your opportunity until you close the deal either by completing it or canceling it.
+You then work your opportunity until you close the deal by either completing it or canceling it.

-Qualifying a lead indicates that you believe that the lead has a use for and interest in your products, and that a sale to the lead is a definite possibility.
+Qualifying a lead indicates that you believe the lead has a use for and interest in your products, and that a sale is a definite possibility.
 Some businesses choose to qualify leads more quickly than others.
-The exact criteria for qualifying and converting leads is part of your company’s unique business process.
+The exact criteria for qualifying and converting leads are part of your company’s unique business process.

-Suppose you call Aparna at ABC Tech Genius West to talk about her deal.
+Suppose that you call Aparna at Get Cloudy Consulting West to talk about her deal.
 She likes what you tell her, and you’re sure she has a genuine interest in your product.
 Your lead is ready to be converted to an opportunity.

 When you convert a lead, Salesforce uses the information stored in the lead record to create a business account, a contact, and an opportunity.
-If your organization has person accounts enabled and the lead record didn’t include a company name, the lead is converted into a person account and an opportunity.
+If you’ve enabled person accounts and the lead record didn’t include a company name, the lead is converted into a person account and an opportunity.

 Convert a Lead

 - On the Leads tab, select a lead to convert.